wds4/DCoSL/README.md

 ## Loose Consensus

 If the contents of a list are not particularly polarizing or controversial (and most of them aren't), then there is a good chance that Alice's WoT and Bob's WoT will come up with the same, or at least very similar, lists.
 This is known as <i>loose consensus</i>.
-The power of DCoSL is its ability to generate loose consensus.
+Much of the power of DCoSL comes from its ability to generate loose consensus.

 Alice's WoT and Bob's WoT, though they are not identical, are very likely to have significant overlap.
 For any given list, although there is no guarantee, there is a good chance that Alice and Bob will end up using the exact same (or at least almost the same) list!
 This is a vitally important attribute, one that I call loose consensus.
 You'll want to think deeply about loose consensus before incorporating decentralized list curation to your app.